Divorce Protection Trust in your Will – stop step-children taking your money at death

 When does the Divorce Protection Trust operate?

 The Divorce Protection Trust sits dormant in the dead person’s Will until needed.
 The Divorce Protection Trust activates for the benefit of the married person and that person’s children and grandchildren.
 (This is your divorcing child, then their children and their grandchildren).
-The assets in the Divorce Protection Trust is provided by the parents (being you), not the married person (e.g. your child).
+The assets in the Divorce Protection Trust are provided by the parents (you), not the married person (e.g. your child).
 There is higher protection from the Family Court because of this.
 See, for example, Bernard v Bernard.
 The money is not from the divorcing couple.
 It is from an external person – the Will-Maker.

 Your descendants (children, grandchildren and great-grandchildren) are beneficiaries of the Divorce Protection Trust but not owners of the assets.